-Vietnam is divided into many regions.
-In each region of the country, people have different appetites, which contributes to bringing the richness and diversity to Vietnamese dishes.
-For those who first travel to Vietnam, deciphering a list of Vietnamese dishes, can be too difficult.
+For those who first travel to Vietnam, deciphering a list of the best Vietnamese dishes, can be too difficult.
 Therefore, I wanted to share my culinary experience with you.
-This article is a list of the ten traditional Vietnamese dishes that you should try.
+Here is a list of 10 Vietnamese dishes you should try when traveling to Vietnam.

 Try it: Pho Thin – 13 Lo Duc, Hai Ba Trung District, Ha Noi

-This simple meal, is one of the most popular dishes from South Vietnam at any time of the day, but particular in the morning.
+This simple meal, is one of the most popular dishes from South Vietnam at any time of the day.
+In Saigon, people often eat a plate of Broken rice before going to work in the morning.
 It is usually served grilled marinated pork chops.
 On top of the meat, there are several customary ingredients such as: finely sliced cucumber, tomato and pickled vegetables, fried egg, and grilled prawns.

 The address is 260 Vo Van Tan, District 3, Ho Chi Minh City

-Unlike Pho, the Banh Mi sandwich originates from the southern part of the country, allegedly in Saigon.
-Though they’re available all over the country, you will find the best Banh Mi sandwiches in Vietnam’s southern and central cities.
+Unlike Pho, the Banh Mi originates from the southern part of the country.
+Although bread is sold everywhere but you can only find the best breads in the central cities of Vietnam

 Pro Tip: Be sure to eat a Banh Mi in Hoi An